THE organisation that runs the New Forest National Park is getting

 Speaking after the spending review he said: “We’re working up ways of dealing with the cuts – looking at our costs and how we can do things better or differently.”

 The latest NPA meeting was held at the Fountain Court Hotel in Hythe, one of several venues used by the organisation when it meets in public.

-The organisation is planning to leave its temporary headquarters at South Efford House, near Lymington, and move into the town hall, which it will share with the district council.
+The organisation is planning to leave its temporary headquarters at South Efford House, near Lymington, and move into the town hall, which it will share with

 In the future meetings are likely to be held in the council chamber to save the expense of hiring conference rooms in hotels.